 21. PreSonus Audiobox iTwo Studio Recording Kit

 Looking for an easy way to record at home or on the go?
 This kit simplifies the process of setting up a high quality podcast station.

-At ~$245 it ain’t necessarily cheap.
+The studio recording kit isn’t necessarily cheap.
 But you can take your studio with you; switching between recording on your computer or iPad seamlessly.